tearflake/symp-intro/hello-world.md

 #### Purpose

-When we finally get the expression suitable for execution, we interpret in a declarative environment resembling graphs known from graph theory, but our graphs hold instructions as edges.
-Instructions deal with states, assigning values to variables.
+When we finally get the expression suitable for execution, we interpret it in a declarative environment resembling graphs known from graph theory.
+But our graphs hold instructions attached to edges.
+These instructions deal with states, assigning values to variables.
 Graphs may also be cyclic, requiring testing variables for expected values to break out of loops.
+Variable testing may also be used to control branching to one of the continuing nodes.
 Seek for more details in accompanying documentation.

 #### Grammar Overview